 If you’re happy to forego a beachfront location in exchange for a forest idyll, look no further.
 Garcinia Leaf is a tropical haven away from the hubbub of central Hikkaduwa, where staff will go out of their way to welcome you.
 The jungly pool and jacuzzi is a great spot to bird watch, or you could borrow a bike to go on your own mini cycle safari.

-At Ease Beach Hotel is run by husband-and-wife team Dinesh and Merete.
+At Ease Beach Hotel in Hikkaduwa is run by husband-and-wife team Dinesh and Merete.
 Its location at the quieter end of Hikkaduwa’s coastline makes it ideal for families or couples looking to sidestep the town’s buzzy nightlife.
 They run beach barbecues every Friday and if you accidentally enjoy one Lion beer too many, you can always sleep it off the next day in one of the shady, little beach huts.

 On the shores of Hikkaduwa Lake, Asian Jewel Boutique Hotel offers respite from the buzzing coast with its friendly, personal service and modest pool.
 The decor is a little dated, but rooms are generously sized and the retro jukebox in the lounge is a nice touch.
 The onsite restaurant is popular – where else in Sri Lanka can you find a decent Sunday roast?